Corita Kent: Nun, graphic designer and political activist

 At 50 years old, she moved to Boston after leaving the convent and therefore living alone for the first time in her life.
 Her art becomes calmer, using more pastel and watercolours.
 In 1974, she was diagnosed with cancer.
 From then on she addressed her illness in her art while still remaining political until her death at 67 years old in 1986.

 An exhibition at the Ditchling Museum of Art and Craft in Sussex covers Corita’s output from 1952 to 1972.
-And 100 years after the day of Corita Kent’s birth, her work is as timely as ever, since the social and political climate today does not seem too different from the 1960s.
+And over 100 years after the day of Corita Kent’s birth, her work is as timely as ever, since the social and political climate today does not seem too different from the 1960s.

 If not stated otherwise, all images are courtesy of the Corita Art Center, Immaculate Heart Community, Los Angeles.